midnightsun183/LinkedInClickerPage/README.md

 - [ ] InternBot applies only to internships

 - [ ] Code obfuscation – to ensure that no one can reverse engineer the application.
+      To obfuscate your application, multiple tools can be used.
+      You can either use packages such as pyarmor that are made to obfuscate Python code or open source tools such as pyinstaller in combination with cpython (for most       sensitive code).

 - [ ] License verification – to ensure that customers need a license key before they can use the application (eg. so that you can restrict which features they can use and how long the license is valid).